dominiquehereish/recipe-book/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Linting

+Before making a PR, ensure that you verify thant is properly linted.
+To do so, before commiting, use the command ```ng lint --fix```.
+If you ommit this step and you code is not linted, the pipeline will fail and you PR will not be able to get merged.

 ## Additional Resources